WhatsThatItsPat/dotfiles_research/README.md

 Need to do `mackup restore`.

 Terminal overwrites the symlink, so we have to do manual backups (if we really care about it).

+### VS Code

+We will probably have to loop through extentions and use `code --install-extension`.